Visiting Speewah safely

 From Cairns, travel north along the Captain Cook Highway.
 Follow the Kuranda signs and turn left onto the Kennedy Highway, which winds up the coastal mountain range.
 Continue past the Kuranda turn-off for 6.5km and then turn left onto Speewah Road.
 Continue through the Speewah township and follow the signs for 5.2km along Speewah Road.
 Turn left onto the winding Stoney Creek Road and then left onto the steep Smiths Track road, which leads to the conservation park.

-Speewah Road is not suitable for towing caravans.
+Smiths Track road, the entrance road into Speewah Conservation Park, is not suitable for towing caravans.

 See the Department of Transport and Main Roads for information about road and travel conditions.